v-chores/v-chores/README.md

-# EXAMPLE GROUP PROJECT README
+# V-Chores PROJECT README

-# TUNIN
+# V-Chores
+VChores is an app for Vassar Student to post and exchange petty work on-campus.

 ## Table of Contents
 1. [Overview](#Overview)